 \section{Conclusions}

 Single-band group delays are affected by the contribution of the ionosphere.
-This contribution is noticeable at frequencies below 30~GHz and becomes a dominating source of errors at frequencies below 5--8~GHz.
-Compared with astrometric solutions based on the use of the ionosphere-free linear combination of dual-band observables, an absolute source position catalogue based on a single-band solution is affected by additional random and systematic errors caused by mismodeling the contribution of the ionosphere to path delay.
-I explored two approaches to modeling the ionospheric path delay using GNSS TEC and assessed residual ionospheric errors.
+This contribution is noticeable at frequencies below 30~GHz and becomes a dominating error source at frequencies below 5--8~GHz.
+Compared with astrometric solutions based on the use of the ionosphere-free linear combinations of dual-band observables, \note{source position estimates derived from a single-band solution are} affected by additional random and systematic errors caused by mismodeling the contribution of the ionosphere to path delay.
+I explored two approaches to modeling the ionospheric path delay using GNSS TEC maps and assessed residual ionospheric errors.

 The findings can be summarized as follows: